Scotts Angus

 We realise our position and importance in the beef industry and therefore ensure we satisfy all expectations in regard to quality assurance.

-All sale breeding stock are independently assessed for fertility and structural soundness.
+All sale breeding stock are independently assessed for docility, fertility and structural soundness.
+All bulls will have been given annual vaccinations for 7 in 1, Pestivirus and Vibriosis.

 Sustainable Farming